- First Time Builders

 But wait…if an architect isn’t going to design your church construction project, then who will?

 Many good steel building suppliers employ structural engineers at their offices and facilities.
 These designers are a part of the company; not contracted out for additional costs to you, and not located overseas.
-In order to take advantage of an in-house structural engineer at a steel building supplier, you’ll just have to lock in your steel price by paying a small engineering fee.
-That secures your steel price for a term of 90 days.
-Even if you don’t decide to build right away, it’s a guarantee that your steel price won’t rise while you collect more funds, or prepare your job site.
+In order to take advantage of an in-house structural engineer at a steel building supplier, you’ll just have to lock in your steel order by paying a small engineering fee.

 There are many more advantages to having a steel church building.
 You’ll have one of the most durable structures on the market today.
 At Armstrong Steel, our steel buildings come with a 50-year structural warranty, 40-year paint warranty, and 35- year roof warranty.
 Steel buildings are designed to last multiple decades, and be the proud home of your congregation for your entire lifetime.